mike-french/jackpot/README.md

   Jackpot is a simple game of chance played by one person.

-  The board has 9 cells labelled 1..9, each covered by a wooden tile.
+  The board has a line of 9 cells labelled 1..9, each covered by a wooden tile.
   The tile can lie down flat or be flipped up.
   [The game could also be played with 9 playing cards.]

-  The same board is used for a game called Shut The Box, but the rules are different.
+  The same board is used for a game called *Shut The Box,* but the rules are different.
   There are also variants of the rules for single-player Jackpot, but here we use simple Thai bar rules...